sflavelle/writing/Splintering Realities (Multiversal Crossover Thing)/Parts/2 - Abort Abort (AHITxUTxCeleste)/Chapters/6 - Aftermath/2 - Undyne and Maddy.md

 "Hey, punk."

 Maddy looked up behind her at Undyne.
 The monster warrior was taking it rough as well - having lost a few of her Guard.
-Her eyesockets were dim, and she looked haunted by what she had seen... but was still managing to keep watch over the survivors.
+Her good eye was dim, and she looked haunted by what she had seen... but was still managing to keep watch over the survivors.

 The monster continued, "I...
 Look, thanks for helping us get everyone to safety, human."

 Maddy winced.
 "I'm... sorry it wasn't everyone."

 Undyne sighed, and crouched down, her head level with the human's.
 "Don't be.
 I want to be mad at you, but...
 You did as much as you could."
 She huffed, glancing around at everyone around them, then looked back.
 "You saw what that... *thing* was capable of.
 Most people- most *monsters* would see what you saw and run away.
 But you - you and those kids - you pushed through and you did your damnedest to get people you didn't know existed to safety."
-She smiled, exposing her teeth.
+She smiled weakly, exposing her teeth.
 "I'm impressed.
 You've got guts, human.
 Even if you don't know ya do."

 "Madeline.
 It's Madeline.
 Or...
 Maddy if you prefer."